ChrisW0lf/webex-room-customization/README.md

 ## Welcome!
 Hey there, thanks for finding my repository!

 Here you can find a selection of my macros for CE Room Devices.
-Macros are a great feature intruduced in CE9.2 that allows you to customise your Room Device.
+Macros are a great feature introduced in CE9.2 that allows you to customise your Room Device.
 They are especially powerful in combination with the In-Room Control Extensions of any Cisco Webex Touch Device.

 #### Macros available: